markmfredrickson/optmatch/README.md

 default), Network Simplex, Cost Scaling, and Capacity Scaling.
 Each has its own trade-offs and performance quirks.
 See `help(fullmatch)` for details of how to choose which is being used.

-We believe that for most users in most situations, the default LEMON solver of Cycle Cancelling should be the best choice and thus to most users, they can ignore this complication.

 ## Using Optmatch